matthewblain/crosstowntrail-web/README.md

 ## How Translation works:
-Since mkdocs doesn't have native 'translation' support, and we're not using any wrappers/plugins, and since the system is really set up to use external links from the main website instead of internal links... the translations will be done by simply cloning the entire directory into a version per language.
+Since mkdocs doesn't have native 'translation' support, and we're not using any wrappers/plugins, and since the system is really set up to use external links from the main website instead of internal links... the translations are done by simply creating a new file with a new name.
+This means that some of the headings, etc are in English.
+It's not really conceptually connected.